VolkanSah/VolkanSah/README.md

 ### Coding-Lingua Basics (good for beginners)
 [Python-Modules-Overview](https://github.com/VolkanSah/Python-Modules-Overview)
-##### soon more, updating than public, i wallah!
+##### soon more, updating than public, wallah!

 ### Drarknet/Deepweb
-soon, updating than public, i wallah! you will love it!
+soon, updating than public, wallah! you will love it!